 The new series of RF lens feels like we are in the new next-generation of glass coming from Canon.
 When EF lenses were first introduced all those years ago it was a big jump forward and the release of the RF lens feels the same.
-One of the latest model lenses to fit the new mirrorless camera systems is the RF 50mm f/1.2L USM.
-A standard focal length, a wide f/1.2 Aperture and ring-type UltraSonic Motor (USM) system made to take advantage of all the functionality from the latest series of cameras.
+One of the latest model lenses to fit the new mirrorless camera systems is the Canon RF 50mm f/1.2L is a top of the range prime lens, providing premium quality for the new range of mirrorless cameras.
+No real faults to speak of, other than its hefty price tag.
+A standard focal length, a wide f/1.2 aperture and ring-type UltraSonic Motor (USM) system made to take advantage of all the functionality from the latest series of cameras.

 The lens has a hefty price tag, but you are also buying into some quality glass and the latest technology.
 The question is, is it worth the asking price and is it a step up in functionality and optics?

 Along with the USM and wide open f/1.2 going to f/16, the lens has 10 rounded diaphragm blades, with 15 elements in nine groups.
 The closest focusing distances 0.40M and the maximum magnification 0.19x.
 The lens also comes with a E-77 II lens cap, ES-83 Lens hood and LP1319 lens case.
 With the lens hood attached it makes its lens look huge, like a reasonable sized zoom.

 It’s immediately obvious that this is a high quality lens.
 At 11cm long and weighing in at 950g, it’s certainly not compact.
 It’s definitely a bigger unit than the EF equivalent.
 The construction is mostly plastic which feels a bit at odds compared to other L lenses, but it still has the same top-notch weatherproofing as you would expect.
 The lens build feels familiar and straightforward, with the new addition being the Lens Control Ring.
 This can be used to control various camera settings and is a first for Canon.